Jack Hobbs: Final Tests

 Hobbs toured Australia for a final time as a player in 1928–29 as part of a strong MCC team, and despite substantial scores in early games, did not bat well.
 He made little contribution to England's victories in the first two Tests, and some critics noticed a decline in his batting, a judgement reinforced when he was out to a poorly-chosen shot in the first innings of the third Test for 20.
 Australia were able to build up a substantial lead, and overnight rain before the sixth day of the match made them likely winners.
 England needed 332 to win, but on a pitch growing more difficult as it dried, a total of 100 was considered unlikely.
 Hobbs and Sutcliffe survived to add 105 for the first wicket; observers praised their technique against the turning ball, although the Australian bowlers were criticised for ineffective tactics.
 Hobbs was out for 49; at his suggestion, Douglas Jardine came in to bat next, and England reached the end of the day having lost just one wicket for a score of 199.
 Next day, the team won the game to take a 3–0 lead in the series with two to play and ensure they retained the Ashes.
 In the fourth Test, Hobbs scored 74 and shared a partnership of 143 with Sutcliffe as England won by 12 runs; in the final game, won by Australia, he scored 142 on the first day, his final Test century and 12th against Australia.
 Scoring his hundred at the age of 46 years 82 days, he remained as of 2016 the oldest player to score a Test century.
 In first-class games on the tour, Hobbs scored 962 runs at 56.58. and 451 runs at 50.11 in the Tests.

 Hobbs missed more cricket with injuries and illnesses in 1929; between 1926 and 1930, he missed more than a third of Surrey's matches.
 However, he scored heavily and compiled 2,263 runs at an average of 66.55 to lead the first-class averages.
 Unfit for the first two Tests against South Africa, he chose to miss the next two, and played in the final game, scoring 10 and 52.
-Critics observed a general slowing in Hobbs' scoring throughout the season, and he scored more often in singles than in his earlier years.
+Critics observed a general slowing in Hobbs's scoring throughout the season, and he scored more often in singles than in his earlier years.